Rogers Telecom

 Rogers Telecom Inc. is a subsidiary of Rogers Communications.
 It is a Canadian company based in Toronto that focuses on integrated communications as a provider of data, e-business and voice services to business and households.
-It used to be known as Sprint Canada Inc., pursuant to a 1993 branding agreement between parent Call-Net Enterprises Inc. with what is now Sprint Nextel Corporation.
+It used to be known as Sprint Canada Inc., pursuant to a 1993 branding agreement between parent Call-Net Enterprises Inc. with what is now Sprint Corporation.

 In 1998, Call-Net acquired long-distance service and data-circuit provider Fonorola of Montreal for about $1.8 billion and merged it into Sprint Canada.